VLSIDA/OpenRAM/README.md

 # What is OpenRAM?
 <img align="right" width="25%" src="images/SCMOS_16kb_sram.jpg">

-OpenRAM is an open-source Python framework to create the layout, netlists, timing and power models, placement and routing models, and other views necessary to use SRAMs in ASIC design.
+OpenRAM is an award winning open-source Python framework to create the layout, netlists, timing and power models, placement and routing models, and other views necessary to use SRAMs in ASIC design.
 OpenRAM supports integration in both commercial and open-source flows with both